This is the eighth of twelve steps in Monbourquette’s forgiveness. How do you keep relationships open in your family?

 This way of thinking created and continues to provide great dynamism .
 Many great and good things have been accomplished by people who believed they could.
 At the same time, it casts a great shadow on our society.

-If we completely determine what our life looks like, the jet-black counterpart of this philosophy of life immediately looms up: it is therefore our fault if it turns out that it didn’t work out.
+When we fully determine what our life looks like, the shadow side of this philosophy emerges.
+It becomes our fault if it turns out that it didn’t work out.
 It’s no coincidence that self-rejection, self-blame, and even self-loathing ( see Step 6 ) are so abundant in our society.

 In other words: since life can be made, the realization of all our dreams is achievable.
 From there it is only one step towards thinking: we are entitled to the realization of our dreams.
-When our dreams don’t come true, we are not only disappointed but also deeply hurt and angry because we didn’t get something that we were “deserving” to.
+When our dreams don’t come true, we are not only disappointed.
+We are also deeply hurt and angry because we didn’t get something that we were “deserving” to.

 It is because we get hurt that we question things.

 Can life be made?
 Is it so obvious that I have good health, trusting relationships, steady work, youth and a slim line…?
 On what basis would I have ‘right’ to this?
 Is that even the most important?
-On what basis do I know so clearly what is good and important for me and my environment, and what is not?
+How do I know what is truly good and important for me?
+How can I determine what is beneficial for my environment and what is not?

 By this we certainly do not want to minimize the tragedies and wounds of life.

 The pain of losing someone or something we love is deep, real and universal.
-The pain because we think we are entitled to all these good things, the disappointment because we thought we could make or deserve them is not universal and typical of our culture.
+The pain because we think we are entitled to all these good things is not universal.
+The disappointment because we thought we could make or deserve them is typical of our culture.

-Because of his worldview, the farmer in Mali whose crops are half destroyed by drought may be less hurt than the family whose skiing holiday cannot go on due to lack of snow.
-Because of her outlook on life, the young woman in Venezuela will hardly think about what she looks like, while someone her age in Europe is literally unhappy because she weighs a few kilos more than her ideal beauty.
+The farmer in Mali may be less hurt because of his worldview.
+His crops are half destroyed by drought.
+In contrast, the lack of snow may cancel the family’s skiing holiday.
+Because of her outlook on life, the young woman in Venezuela will hardly think about her appearance.
+Meanwhile, someone her age in Europe feels unhappy because she weighs a few kilos more than her ideal beauty.

 Injuries give us a more realistic worldview.
 A more realistic world view can help us to experience the injury as more bearable.